 Do It Yourself

 Convinced about the benefits and curious to try it?
-If you're using our Unified Origin, make sure that your encoder inserts UTC timing.
-Besides that, don't force the origin to use a minimum fragment length for its DASH manifests (--mpd.minimum_fragment_length) and don't force it to use a specific DASH profile either (--mpd_profile).
-That's it, because Unified Origin streams DASH with a segment timeline by default.
-And in case you're not familiar with our Unified Origin yet, feel free to try it and contact us if you have any more questions.
+If you’re using our Unified Origin, make sure that your encoder inserts UTC timing.
+Besides that, using timestamp-based segment addressing is the default.
+The only exception to this is when you specify a target length for the DASH segments that Origin generates (–mpd.minimum_fragment_length), then you should explicitly configure Origin to use a segment timeline by adding –mpd.segment_template=time.
+And in case you’re not familiar with our Unified Origin yet, feel free to try it and contact us if you have any more questions.